-- Plugin management: if a plug-in needs to be updated you’ll see it on your ManageWP dashboard.
-If you want to tweak them individually, just head into the settings on each of your sites.
-This will let you activate, deactivate, and delete any plugin you choose, and a menu here lets you add new ones.
+A menu here lets you add new ones.
 It includes the WordPress.org repository, cloud storage, and ordinary URLs or ZIP files.
-As comprehensive as it is ManageWP won’t let you alter each plug-in’s unique settings.
+As comprehensive as it is, ManageWP won’t let you alter each plug-in’s unique settings.
 But you still have your WordPress dashboard to take care of that.

-- Update management: when you log in to your manage WP dashboard you will be notified of WordPress core updates, and you can see if your sites are running different versions on your Overview bar on the left side of the screen.
+When you log in to your manage WP dashboard, you’ll receive WordPress core updates.
+And, you can see if your sites are running different versions on your Overview bar (left side of the screen).